Skip to main content

 This article describes how to build the Linux kernel without using a higher-level build system such as the Yocto Project/OpenEmbedded.
 This procedure mostly makes sense during Linux development.

-We provide OpenEmbedded recipes that build U-Boot and Linux as part of a complete BSP image; hence if you plan to build a full BSP image, follow the Build a Reference Image with Yocto Project/OpenEmbedded article.
+We provide OpenEmbedded recipes that build U-Boot and Linux as part of a complete BSP image.
+If you plan to build a full BSP image, follow the Build a Reference Image with Yocto Project/OpenEmbedded article.

 This is the second article of a three-part series about building from source code.
 Check the following articles if you are looking for information about: